Odontogenic infection

 An odontogenic infection is an infection that originates within a tooth or in the closely surrounding tissues.
 The term is derived from odonto- (Ancient Greek: ὀδούς, – 'tooth') and -genic (Ancient Greek: -γενής, -γενῶς; – 'birth').
 The most common causes for odontogenic infection to be established are dental caries, deep fillings, failed root canal treatments, periodontal disease, and pericoronitis.
 Odontogenic infection starts as localised infection and may remain localised to the region where it started, or spread into adjacent or distant areas.

-It is estimated that 90-95% of all orofacial infections originate from the teeth or their supporting structures and are the most common infections in the oral and maxilofacial region.
+It is estimated that 90–95% of all orofacial infections originate from the teeth or their supporting structures and are the most common infections in the oral and maxilofacial region.
 Odontogenic infections can be severe if not treated and are associated with mortality rate of 10 to 40%.
 Furthermore, about 70% of odontogenic infections occur as periapical inflammation, i.e. acute periapical periodontitis or a periapical abscess.
 The next most common form of odontogenic infection is the periodontal abscess.
+Despite being more common in underprivileged regions, odontogenic infections affect people from all over the world, even in developed countries.